-The Transactional Records Access Clearinghouse (TRAC) has drawn upon a variety of data sources, combining the records we received as result of our FOIA requests and other efforts with approximately 3.4 million records obtained by Human Rights Watch through its independent FOIA request.
-Most of the data are drawn from the Department of Homeland Security's ENFORCE tracking system.
-(This information was formerly part of Immigration and Custom Enforcement's Deportable Alien Control System or DACS.)
-The data, organized by detention facility, include specific information on the date an individual was booked into a facility, the date the individual was booked out of that facility, a code for the reason he or she left the facility, and information on gender and nationality.
-For additional information see Background to this Research.
+The Transactional Records Access Clearinghouse (TRAC) has drawn upon a variety of data sources, combining the records we received as result of our FOIA requests and a lawsuit brought against Immigration and Customs Enforcement.
+The individual custody-by-custody records for each detention facility include specific information on the date an individual was booked into a facility, the date the individual was booked out of that facility, a code for the reason he or she left the facility, as well as additional information including a person's gender, age, nationality and history of any criminal charges and convictions.
+(For information on our original 2008 report series see Background to this Research.)

 ICE now claims it is operating the largest detention system in the country.
 Of course ICE has no authority to hold anyone for criminal violations of any law.
 Rather, these persons were held by ICE because of questions regarding their immigration status.
 Detention usually occurs while ICE is awaiting authorization to deport the individual or during the deportation process itself.

 ICE Service Processing Center (SPC).
 An ICE owned detention facility used to house individuals who have been detained by ICE because of questions about their immigration status.
 SPCs were formerly owned and operated by ICE.
 Now, however, SPCs are owned by ICE but operated by private sector companies.
 The SPCs are among several different types of facilities commonly used by ICE to house detainees.

 Contract Detention Facility (CDF).
 A detention facility owned and operated by a private company in the business of providing detention services under a government contract.
 Like the SPCs the CDFs are one of several types of facilities used by ICE to house detained individuals.